Moonflower-labs/taskZen/README.md

 - ### Backend:

-  - `media`- empty directory for media uploads storage
+  - `media`- empty directory for media uploads storage.
   - `task_manager`- the main django project directory which contains `settings.py` and the project's `urls.py` (among other files).
   - `tasks`- the django project application, consists of:
     - `templates`- there's a subdir called `tasks` that contains the html document linked to the static react build files.